The write path is your architecture

 - Assume retries and duplicates; make commands and handlers idempotent.

-- Treat queue lag and backpressure as product concerns, not just ops metrics.
+- Treat queue lag and backpressure as product concerns that shape the user experience.

 - Pick partition keys based on the ordering invariant you need.